Faculty Committees

 Description:

-c) Areas of responsibility: Advise and recommend on selection of artists for the academic year performance series presented by the Schaefer Center.
+Advise and recommend on selection of artists for the Performing Arts Series.

 Additional Information: